Established in 2012 by Laura O’Hare of Black Mango Art, The Deepbridge Chester Arts Fair is one of the UK’s most prestigious art fairs.

 Chester Arts Fair has been featured across regional, national and international media since its launch in 2012.

 Coverage has included BBC News, ITV News, The Telegraph, The Guardian, The Daily Mail, The International New York Times, Artists & Illustrators Magazine, Cheshire Life Magazine and, The Cheshire Magazine.
 Most recent coverage can be found here.

 Over the past seven years, Chester Arts Fair has been honoured to have helped raise thousands of pounds for both local and national charities including Claire House, Variety – The Children’s Charity, The Countess Charity and The Hospice of the Good Shepherd.

 Last year Chester Arts Fair was thrilled to have raised over £3,000 for The Countess Charity ‘Memory Lane Project’.
 Through the implementation of an interactive corridor, multi-functional day room, improved lighting system, enhanced ward decor, privacy pods, and a secure sensory garden, this particular project aims to enhance the environment on Ward 50 and Ward 51 that specialises in care for the elderly and those affected by dementia.

-Looking forward, the team is proud to announce that Chester Arts Fair 2019 will be supporting Cheshire-based children’s cancer charity The Joshua Tree.
+The team was proud to announce that Chester Arts Fair 2019 was supporting Cheshire-based children’s cancer charity The Joshua Tree.
 The Joshua Tree is dedicated to working closely with families affected by childhood cancers by providing family support services, one-to-one counselling sessions, personal fitness and nutrition guidance, sibling and educational support as well as art therapy sessions.
-Chester Arts Fair is honoured to be working with The Joshua Tree and are excited to help raise funds for their invaluable art therapy unit.
+Chester Arts Fair was honoured to be working with The Joshua Tree and were delighted to help raise funds for their invaluable art therapy unit.